wilsonwid/tp/docs/UserGuide.md

 </box>

+Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.

 ### Exiting the program : `exit`

 Exits the program.

 Format: `exit`

+Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.

 ### Saving the data

 Student Contact Manager data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+Click [here](#student-contact-manager-user-guide) to go back to the top of this user guide.

 ### Editing the data file